caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Phylogenetic Biology has always been concerned with figuring out evolutionary relationships.
 This domain of inquiry is referred to as phylogenetic inference.
 Phylogenetic inference has been vital to improved classification of species (phylogenetic taxonomy), reconstructing key features in the evolutionary history of many groups of organisms, and is extremely interesting to those who know the organisms well.

 Once so many advances were made in building trees, many investigators have of course asked themselves, "Now what do I do with this tree?"
 There has also been a growing recognition that many questions require knowing evolutionary relationships, even if those evolutionary relationships are themselves not of central interest to the investigator.
 This has led to the rise of another domain often referred to as phylogenetic comparative biology.
 Instead of ending with trees, as many phylogenetic inference projects do, phylogenetic comparative projects usually start with trees and use them to study the evolution of traits.
-Comparative questions include whether there is evolutionary covariance between traits, or shifts in rates of evolution along particular edges (also referred to as branches).
+Comparative questions include whether there is evolutionary covariance between traits, or shifts in rates of evolution along particular branches (also referred to as edges).
 Phylogenetic comparative methods have become an increasingly large part of the field.

 Though phylogeny initially sprung from the field of comparative morphology, and much of the initial focus was on building and analyzing trees with morphological data and using them to study the evolution of morphology, the field has rapidly expanded to encompass many other categories of data.
 Even so, morphology continues to be vital to building phylogenies in many contexts, including when fossils are available.
 While most phylogenetic inference is now based on molecular data, phylogenetic comparative methods are routinely applied to all sorts of data and questions.
 Phylogenetic comparative methods now play important roles in the study of physiology, ecology, genomics, medicine, and most other parts of biology.